garbados/node.couchapp.js/README.md

   beforepushsync.js and afterpushsync.js can be used to perform any before/after processing, using node.js code for example.

-  The sample afterpushsync.js shows lookup data being added to CouchDB after the couchapp has been pushed.
+  The sample afterpushsync.js shows lookup data being added to CouchDB after the CouchApp has been pushed.
 </pre>

 app.js example: